maciej-sypetkowski/autoascend/README.md

     The visualization supports custom input to override agent action.
 Just type any letter to pass this input to the environment.
     If you type `backspace` key, the agent action will be executed. `delete` key works similary, but fast forward 16 frames.
-    Be aware that using custom input may confuse the agent, which may result in unexpected behavior and exceptions, so you may consider using `--panic-on-error` flag to handle gracefully unexpected errors.
+    Be aware that using custom input may confuse the agent, which may result in unexpected behavior and exceptions, so you may consider using `--panic-on-error` flag to handle unexpected errors gracefully.
 * `profile` -- a mode that profiles the code.
 We implemented two profilers (cProfile and pyinstrument) that can be set with `--profiler` flag.
 In pyinstrument we customly process/fake tracebacks to adjust the summary report to our code to be easier to read and understand (refer to the implementation for details).